abdelrahman-eissa-data/supply-chain-analytics-platform/README.md

 └── README.md
 ```

-Each folder represents a stage of the end-to-end analytics workflow:
+Each folder represents a stage of the end-to-end data analytics workflow:

 - **data** → dataset description and source information
-- **notebooks** → Python notebooks for data cleaning and exploratory data analysis
+- **notebooks** → Python notebooks for data cleaning and exploratory data analysis (EDA)
-- **sql** → PostgreSQL scripts for data warehouse creation and analytical queries
+- **sql** → PostgreSQL scripts for building the data warehouse (star schema) and analytical queries
-- **images** → Power BI dashboard screenshots used in the project documentation
+- **images** → screenshots of the Power BI dashboards and the ERD (Entity Relationship Diagram) used for project documentation